 One afternoon, I got the burning urge to write, out of fear for forgetting some of the things I was experiencing, more than anything, and began scheming the ways I could get my hands on pen and paper.
 At that desperate moment, a spare toilet paper roll and a Sharpie started to look like the fucking holy grail.

 I resisted, and in the end, could remember everything I wanted to – back to Dickinson’s corridors, well, isn’t the mind amazing, and terrifying, in that way?

 Even when I wasn’t dreaming about breaking the rules by scribbling on toilet paper, as I walked around the beautiful woodsy grounds of the Vipassana centre, I found myself writing and composing and crafting, at length – and when I tried to stop the stream of narration, I started to count my steps:

 One day I realized that the constant need for commentary and quantification simply put me at odds with the boundless,

 seams of my breath.

-One of my professors once said, in passing, how this city and many of the things I love about it – parks and public transport and bike paths and universities – would appear outright post-apocalyptic to the Indigenous people of this land (that we call Australia).
+One of my professors once said, in passing, how this city and many of the things I love about it – parks and public transport and bike paths and universities – would and do appear outright post-apocalyptic to the Indigenous people of this land (of which sovereignty has never been ceded, of which we call Australia).